Mod1fy7/Home-Lab/First.. PfSense!.md

 - ### 🖊2 Assisgn interfaces
     - Set em0 as the Wan
     - Set static em1 as the LAN address
+    - Add VLAN interfaces as well.
+      - I set the monitoring and logging servers on VLAN 20
+      - Clients on VLAN 30
+      - Red Team on VLan 40

 - ### ⌨️3 Set interfaces IP address
   - Set Ip address for the WAN interface 10.0.0.1/24 ( the address should be the hosts' IP address)